Makesh-Srinivasan/ISP_A3/assessments/projects/longhorn/self-assessment.md

 ## Security issue resolution

 Responsible Disclosures Process
 * Longhorn adopts a responsible disclosure policy, where external and internal parties are encouraged to report suspected security vulnerabilities through a predefined process.
+Longhorn provides some details on the [contributing guidelines](https://github.com/longhorn/longhorn/blob/master/CONTRIBUTING.md) and the [code of conduct](https://github.com/longhorn/longhorn/blob/master/CODE_OF_CONDUCT.md)
 * Strategy: Upon receiving a report, the team acknowledges receipt, conducts a confidential investigation, and works on a fix in a private repository to prevent premature exposure of the vulnerability.

 Vulnerability Response Process
 * Responsible Team: The Longhorn security team is tasked with responding to security reports.
 This team includes maintainers who have a deep understanding of the codebase and security practices.
+The vulnerabilities can then be reported to [longhorn-security](mailto:longhorn-security@suse.com).
 * Reporting Process: Reporters are asked to include detailed information about the issue, steps to reproduce, and any other relevant data.
+If having any vulnerabilities found, Longhorn askes it to be reported to [longhorn-security](longhorn-security).
 * Response Actions: The team assesses the report for validity, determines the severity, develops a fix, and then coordinates a release timeline for the patch.
 They also communicate with the reporter throughout the process, providing updates and seeking additional information if necessary.

 Incident Response